 Amazingly, this is not a complete list of things we're involved with.
 That requires a network of spies and a trip to Wikipedia.

 Since the Dawn of Time, gamers have enjoyed displaying their favorite game company logos on a comfortable T-shaped shirt.
-Our new logo makes a fine T-shirt, in either Green / Natural, or White / Black.
-You can buy them from our friends at JBM Press.
-Buy one with haste, wear it with pride.
+Our logo makes a fine T-shirt, in an amazing assortment of styles and colors.
+Our new Zazzle store also has coffee mugs, messenger bags, poker chips, and all the other crap you can slap a logo on.
+Buy it with haste, wear it with pride.

 You can now buy the English language edition of the French translation of this classic Cheapass Game!
 You can order it from our friends at Paizo.com, or find it in your local game store.
 The Big Idea is a hilarious party game about creating new inventions from cards like "Dangerous" and "Pants."
 The Big Idea was a bestseller for us in a couple of different editions, and now we're thrilled that it's hit the "big time" with its new publisher, FunForge.
 It is also available in French and Japanese, if you're in France and Japan!